10 Interesting Attractions in Cambodia Besides Angkor Wat

 The jungle-flanked Tatai River, with its myriad eco-adventures and beautiful bungalows along river banks, are also located in Koh Kong Conservation Corridor.
 In Tatai, tourists can feel immersed in nature, take boat trips or kayak in the verdant jungle banks, or go swimming in the crashing Tatai Waterfall and its surrounding pools.

-Visiting Koh Kong Wildlife Release Station in the southern Cardamon Mountains, tourists can experiences exclusive activities like sleeping in comfortable chalets, feeding wildlife residents, hike into the jungle, especially learning about the processes to release animals rescued from the illegal wildlife trafficking trade in Cambodia back in to the wild, into forested areas they protect.
+Visiting Koh Kong Wildlife Release Station in the southern Cardamon Mountains, tourists can experiences exclusive activities like sleeping in comfortable chalets, feeding wildlife residents, hiking into the jungle, especially learning about the processes to release animals rescued from the illegal wildlife trafficking trade in Cambodia back into the wild or into forested areas they protect.

 Even being the “off the beaten path” destination, Koh Kong is actually located in a quite convenient position bordering Thailand.
 After exploring this gorgeous area, just continue your journey to Bangkok and beyond.

 Bokor Mountain, around 37 km west of Kampot Town, is one of the main tourism sites in this tranquil riverside town.
 Located at the height of 1,075m, this mountain offers a cool escape from the humid heat and magnificent views to surrounding areas, such as Kampot Town, Kep Beach, Preah Sihanouk Province and blue sea water.
 Therefore, it used to be a holiday retreat for the French colonists during the early 20th century.

 In 1953, Cambodia gained independence from France so the town was abandoned for long period.
 During the country’s glory days of the 1950s and 1960s, Bokor Hill Station became the getaway for Cambodian elites.
 However, Bokor found itself abandoned for the second time when Cambodia was taken over by the Khmer Rouge in 1975.